Education and Training

 ELDAC Residential Aged Care

-The Residential Aged Care Toolkit provides information and guidance to support palliative care and advance care planning for residents and their families.
+The Residential Aged Care Toolkit from End of Life Directions for Aged Care (ELDAC) provides information and guidance to support palliative care and advance care planning for residents and their families.
 Within each section of the toolkit you will find information, how to guides, tools and forms, and carer resources.

 View the toolkit here